Celtic boss Lennon resigns with Rangers on brink of title

-Neil Lennon has resigned as Celtic manager with bitter rivals Rangers closing in on the Scottish Premiership title.
+Neil Lennon has resigned as Celtic manager with bitter rival Rangers closing in on the Scottish Premiership title.

-The Hoops are 18 points adrift of Steven Gerrard's side after Sunday's 1-0 loss at Ross County, leaving their hopes of a 10th consecutive championship in tatters.
+The Hoops are 18 points adrift of Steven Gerrard's side after the 1-0 loss at Ross County, leaving their hopes of a 10th consecutive championship in tatters.

-Celtic confirmed on Wednesday that Lennon, who won the league twice after returning in May 2019, has brought his second spell at the helm to an end.
+Celtic confirmed that Lennon, who won the league twice after returning in May 2019, has brought his second spell at the helm to an end.

 "I have worked as hard as ever to try and turn things around, but unfortunately we have not managed to get the kind of run going that we have needed.